Meet our Head of English and Media

 How would you describe your staff?

 Outstanding.
 They’re really passionate about their subjects and that knowledge and enthusiasm is evident in their teaching.
 One of the great things about university is being taught by experts.
-So, whether you’re coming to study English Literature, Music Industries, linguistics, or Media Production (to name a few of our courses) you’ll be taught by industry professionals, leading researchers, and award-winning writers and broadcasters.
+So, whether you’re coming to study English Literature, Music Business, Linguistics, or Media Production (to name a few of our courses) you’ll be taught by industry professionals, leading researchers, and award-winning writers and broadcasters.

 What does your job involve?

-Something different every day but, ultimately, I’m responsible for making sure that our students’ experience is the best it can be: that your courses are stimulating and exciting; that you're challenged and pushed to do your very best work; that you’re taught in varied and innovative ways; that our staff produce excellent research and creative work and that the Institute is a vibrant and engaging community.
+Something different every day but, ultimately, I’m responsible for making sure that our students’ experience is the best it can be: that your courses are stimulating and exciting; that you're challenged and pushed to do your very best work; that you’re taught in varied and innovative ways; that our staff produce excellent research and creative work and that we are a vibrant and engaging community.

-What’s your favourite thing about working for Institute of English and Media?
+What’s your favourite thing about working for English and Media?

 Easy – the people.